Quansight/Quansight.github.io/_posts/2018-10-12-Episode-4-PyViz.md

 ### Demo

 Follow instructions at pyviz.org to install, then:
-[Interact:] (https://anaconda.org/jbednar/datashadercliffordinteract): Turn a Jupyter notebook into a deployable app with one line of code
+[Interact:](https://anaconda.org/jbednar/datashadercliffordinteract): Turn a Jupyter notebook into a deployable app with one line of code
-[Attractors:] (https://anaconda.org/jbednar/datashaderattractors) Build a complex dashboard directly in a notebook and go back and forth
+[Attractors:](https://anaconda.org/jbednar/datashaderattractors) Build a complex dashboard directly in a notebook and go back and forth
-[Gapminders:] (https://anaconda.org/jbednar/panel_gapminders) Use Matplotlib, Plotly, bokeh, Altair, R ggplot2 -- whatever you like!
+[Gapminders:](https://anaconda.org/jbednar/panel_gapminders) Use Matplotlib, Plotly, bokeh, Altair, R ggplot2 -- whatever you like!
-[hvPlot:] (https://hvplot.pyviz.org/) Interactive Pandas plots for free!
+[hvPlot:](https://hvplot.pyviz.org/) Interactive Pandas plots for free!
-[See] (PyViz.org) for much, much more.
+[See PyViz.org](PyViz.org) for much, much more.

 ### Roadmap Items

-You can find the [roadmap here] (www.quansight.com/projects)
+You can find the [roadmap here](www.quansight.com/projects)

 1. **Better integration with other tools:**  PyViz doesn’t yet cover everything in Python viz; e.g. there is relatively little integration of 3D viz libraries, and few tools that support desktop GUIs.
 We’d love to work with people interested in expanding that sort of functionality, to make PyViz truly inclusive.